chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 7.3 LiDAR Placement
+## 7.3 LiDAR Placement

-The WRO field is primarily planar.

-The LiDAR produces a 2D scan plane.

-For the scan to represent walls and surrounding objects correctly, this sensing plane should remain approximately parallel to the field surface.
+The WRO field is primarily planar, while the LiDAR produces a 2D scan within a specific sensing plane.
+To accurately represent the walls and surrounding objects, the LiDAR must be mounted so that its scanning plane remains approximately parallel to the field surface.
+This ensures that the distance measurements are consistent and useful for localization and navigation.

 ---

-## 7.3.1 Development Problem
+### 7.3.1 Development Problem

-In an earlier robot configuration, the LiDAR was mounted at an excessive angle relative to the ground.

-This meant that the 2D scan intersected the surrounding geometry at inconsistent heights.

-The resulting environmental representation did not match the expected top-down field geometry.
+In an earlier robot configuration, the LiDAR was mounted at an excessive angle relative to the ground, causing its 2D scanning plane to intersect the surrounding environment at inconsistent heights.
+As a result, the environmental data did not accurately represent the expected top-down geometry of the WRO field, reducing the reliability of LiDAR-based localization and navigation.

 ---

-## 7.3.2 Final Change
+### 7.3.2 Final Change

 The LiDAR was repositioned closer to parallel with the field.